ankur26/realworld-sanic/README.md

 - [ ] Unit testing
 - [ ] Containerization using docker
 - [ ] OpenAPI spec
-- [ ] Migration to poetry for package manager and script setup

 # Libraries used
 1. [Sanic](sanic.dev/) - asynchronous Python web framework